2003 Belgian Super Cup

-The 2003 Belgian Supercup was a football match between the winners of the previous season's Belgian First Division and Belgian Cup competitions.
-The match was contested by Cup winners La Louvière, and 2002–03 Belgian First Division champions, Club Brugge on 2 August 2003 at the ground of the league champions as usual, in this case the Jan Breydel Stadium.
+The 2003 Belgian Supercup was a football match between the winners of the previous season's 2002–03 Belgian First Division and 2002–03 Belgian Cup competitions.
+The match was contested by cup winners La Louvière and league champions Club Brugge on 2 August 2003 at the ground of the league champions as usual, in this case the Jan Breydel Stadium.

 La Louvière took an early lead through Vervalle, with Nastja Čeh providing the equalizer just before the hour mark.
 Club Brugge eventually won its second consecutive Supercup title and 11th in total, as it beat La Louvière on penalty kicks.